-\ \ \ If a message is announced during a § 330.
-Rising of committee for reception of messages. the speaker takes the chair and receives it, because the committee can not.
+\ \ \ If a message is announced during a committee, the Speaker takes the committee for reception of messages. chair and receives it, because the committee can not.
 2 Hats., 125, 126.

-In the House, the committee rises informally to receive a message, or to enable the Speaker to sign and lay before the House an enrolled bill, at the direction of the chairman without a formal motion from the floor (IV, 4786, footnote; Jan.
+In the House, the committee rises informally to receive a message, or to enable the Speaker to sign and lay before the House an enrolled bill, at the direction of the Chair without a formal motion from the floor (IV, 4786, footnote; Jan.
 28, 1980, p.
 888; Feb.
 8, 1995, p.
 4112); but at this rising the House may not have the message read or transact other business except by unanimous consent (IV, 4787-4791).
 However, it is the general custom for the Speaker to decline to entertain a unanimous-consent request during an informal rising of the Committee of the Whole (IV, 4789, Apr.
 6, 2000, p.
 4778).

-In a Committee of the Whole, the tellers on a § 331.
-Quarrels in division differing as to numbers, Committee of the great heats and confusion arose, Speaker in relation and danger of a decision by the sword.
+In a Committee of the Whole, the tellers on a division differing as to numbers, § 331.
+Quarrels in Committee of the Whole, and duty of the great heats and confusion arose, Speaker in relation and danger of a decision by the thereto. sword.
 The Speaker took the chair, the mace was forcibly laid on the table; whereupon the Members retiring to their places, the Speaker told the House "he has taken the chair without an order to bring the House into order."
 Some excepted against it; but it was generally approved as the only expedient to suppress the disorder.
 And every Member was required, standing up in his place, to engage that he would proceed no further in consequence of what had happened in the grand committee, which was done.
 3 Grey, 128.

-In the House the Speaker has on several occasions taken the chair "without an order to bring the House into order" (II, 1648-1653), but that being accomplished he may yield to the chairman that the committee may rise in due form (II, 1349).
-In one instance, the chairman, having been defied and insulted by a Member, left the chair; and, on the chair being taken by the Speaker, he reported the facts to the House (II, 1653).
+In the House the Speaker has on several occasions taken the chair "without an order to bring the House into order" (II, 1648-1653), but that being accomplished the Speaker may yield to the chair that the committee may rise in due form (II, 1349).
+In one instance, the Chair, having been defied and insulted by a Member, left the chair; and, on the chair being taken by the Speaker, he reported the facts to the House (II, 1653).
 In several cases Members who have quarrelled have made explanation and reconciled their difficulties (II, 1651), or have been compelled by the House to apologize "for violating its privilege and offending its dignity" (II, 1648, 1650).

-A Committee of the Whole being broken up in disorder, and the chair resumed by §332.
-Effect of breaking up of the Speaker without an order, the Committee of the Whole by disorder.
+A Committee of the Whole being broken up in disorder, and the chair resumed by the Speaker without an order, the Whole by disorder.
 House was adjourned.
 The next day the committee was considered as thereby dissolved, and the subject again before the House; and it was decided in the House, without returning into committee.
 3 Grey, 130.

-This provision is obsolete, since in the practice of the House there is but one Committee of the Whole, which is in its nature a standing committee with calendars of business.
+This provision is obsolete, because in the practice of the House there is but one Committee of the Whole, which is in its nature a standing committee with calendars of business.
 It is never dissolved, and bills remain on its calendar until reported in the regular manner after consideration (IV, 4705).
-When the Speaker restores order he usually yields the chair to the chairman, thus permitting the committee later to rise in due form (II.
-1349).
+After restoring order, the Speaker usually leaves the chair, thus permitting the committee later to rise in due form (II, 1349).